ashcode1/Northcoders-News-Front-End/README.md

 ## Running the tests

-Open a new shell in the frontend directory and run the following command:Tests
+Open a new shell in the frontend directory and run the following command:

 ```
 $ npm test